-3.2.1 PROCESS AREA PILOT TEST LESSONS LEARNED
+3.2.1 PROCESS AREA LESSONS LEARNED

 In 2014, a pilot test of ISGS reagent injection was performed in the former Process Area.
-This pilot test provided a number of lessons-learned for implementation of full-scale injections at the former South Lagoon.
+A full-scale ISGS reagent injections was implemented for impacted areas of the former Process Area in 2015.
+The pilot test and full-scale injections provided a number of lessons-learned for implementation of full-scale injections at the former South Lagoon.
 The direct-push injection tool was confirmed to be effective for targeting 2-foot intervals for injection.
 During reagent injections, increased formation pressure caused impacted groundwater to travel up the inside casing of adjacent TIPs, with the potential of groundwater discharging at land surface.
 Because of the pressure pulse, tight fitting caps must be installed on all TIPs and monitoring wells in the vicinity of the injections.

 Reagent daylighting occurred in select locations during injection of reagent in the Surficial Aquifer.
 Preferential pathways caused by historical use of the Site allowed small volumes of reagent to daylight.
-To address reagent daylighting, injections will be stopped, and the boring advanced to the next deepest interval until the daylighting stops.
+To address reagent daylighting, injections will be stopped, and the boring advanced to the next shallowest interval until the daylighting stops.
 In addition, containment and reagent neutralization procedures will be readily available to mitigate impacts from reagent daylighting.

-Low-permeability deposits within the Surficial Aquifer and Upper Hawthorn caused reagent-injection refusal at select targeted intervals.
-When reagent injection refusal is encountered at a target interval, the reagent volume not injected will added to the injected volumes at the next deeper targeted intervals.
+Low-permeability deposits within the Surficial Aquifer and UH caused reagent-injection refusal at select targeted intervals.
+When reagent injection refusal is encountered at a target interval, the reagent volume not injected will be added to the injected volumes at the next shallower targeted intervals.